Check out these fab Korean fests!

 Introduction: Herb Island Lighting & Illumination Fesitval features a romantic ambience created by splendid lightings.
 It is comprised of a pink wish tunnel, sparkling buildings, Santa Village, photo zone and other twinkling places for visitors to enjoy.

+- Take an express bus to Pocheon Intercity Bus Terminal.
 Take Bus No. 57 bound for Sinbuk Oncheon (Sinbuk Hot spring) at the local bus stop outside the bus terminal.

 Get off at Samjeong-ri and go straight on Samcheongol-gil Street to arrive at Herb Island.

+- Soyosan Station (Seoul Subway Line 1).
 Take Bus 57, and get off at Samjeong-ri.
 Go straight on Samcheongol-gil Street to arrive at Herb Island.

 Homepage: www.herbisland.co.kr (Korean, English, Chinese)